About Psychiatry Education Division

 Our Resident Research Track provides rigorous training in research methodology and a strong track record of scholarly productivity by residents, national recognition of their achievements, and successful launching of careers in research.

-Along with scholarship in their specific areas of subspecialty interest, Education Division faculty engage in research on topics in psychiatric education.
+Along with scholarship in their specific areas of subspecialty interest, our faculty engage in research on topics in psychiatric education.

 - Career satisfaction and development among early career psychiatry educators.

 - Approaches to teaching an evidence base for psychoanalytic theories of the unconscious

 - Best practices for teaching residents to assess spirituality

 Medical students, residents, and fellows participate in patient care in an array of settings that reflects all the economic, racial, and ethnic diversity of Dallas, as well as the full range of psychiatric diagnoses.
 As the only academic psychiatry program in Dallas, the Education Division can choose among a wealth of clinical settings for trainings including programs at Parkland Memorial Hospital, the UT Southwestern University Hospitals, the Dallas Veterans Affairs Medical Center, Texas Health Presbyterian Hospital Dallas, the UT Dallas Student Mental Health Center, Metrocare Services at the Bridge Center for Homelessness, and many others.

 In addition, Dr. Brenner, Vice Chair for Education in Psychiatry, would welcome an opportunity to meet with you.
 He organizes a MS-4 "recruitment" luncheon each fall to give overviews of psychiatric careers and research.